shivend7195/youtube-page/README.md

 The page displays a video thumbnail, play/pause button, progress bar, and volume control.

-Adding screenshots of the page playing the video.
-This will give viewers an idea of how the page looks and functions.

 ## THANK YOU :)
 ##
 ## ![screen shot](SS.png)